all perfumes and colognes smell the same

 Baccarat Rouge 540Club de nuit Untold

-Be careful when buying perfumes, as some counterfeit and fake ones exist.
 Learn how to tell if perfume is fake and why many scents smell alike to us.

 3. Limited Raw Materials